-- Message: 0191: System Security Invalid remote change requested Solution: The system configuration change has failed.
+• Message: 0191: System Security - Invalid remote change requested

+Solution: The system configuration change has failed.
 Confirm the operation and try again.
-To clear the error, enter ThinkPad Setup. - Message: 0199: System Security Security password retry count exceeded.
+To clear the error, enter ThinkPad Setup.

+Message: 0199: System Security - Security password retry count exceeded.

 Solution: This message is displayed if you enter a wrong supervisor password more than three times.
 Confirm the supervisor password and try again.
+To clear the error, enter ThinkPad Setup.

+Message: 0251: System CMOS checksum bad - Default configuration used

+Solution: The system CMOS might have been corrupted by an application program.
+The computer uses the default settings.
+Enter ThinkPad Setup to reconfigure the settings.
+If you still see the same error code, have the computer serviced.

+• Message: 0253: EFI Variable Block Data was destroyed.

+Solution: The system EFI Variable Block Data might have been corrupted.
+Enter ThinkPad Setup to load the default settings.
+If the same problem still exists, have the computer serviced.

-To clear the error, enter ThinkPad Setup. - Message: 0270: Real Time Clock Error Solution: System Real Time Clock is not functional.
-Have the computer serviced. - Message: 0271: Check Date and Time settings
+Message: 0271: Real Time Clock Error - Check Date and Time settings.